Is 1.5Mbps fast enough on ‘unlimited’ plans?

 • 2.
 You can buy more data to get the speed back – but it’s expensive.

-If you signed up to one of these plans and used your data but for some reason needed to access top-speed internet, Telstra has an option to cover you.
+If you signed up to one of these plans and used your data but needed to access top-speed internet, Telstra has an option to cover you.
 However, it won’t come cheap.
 On top of the slightly more expensive plan allowing you unlimited data, you would have to add on an extra $10 per 1GB of additional data.
 At these prices, it wouldn’t be worth doing often.

 • 3.
 Customer service can be improved.